vkhazin/sqlserver-dml-filestream/README.md

 select * from CqrsErrors
 ```
-* Open Azure File Share to see new file posted
+* Confirm files appear under the folder
-* When creating an applicaiton user, the user must by granted following permissions in Sql Server:
+* When creating an application user for sql server, the user must by granted following permissions in Sql Server:
 ```
 use master
 grant exec on sp_OACreate to <sqlUser>